Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Related: Still not convinced?
 Check our Canon TS6120 review

 The running costs of using the Canon Selphy CP1300, factoring in the cost of an ink cartridge and paper, should be around 35 cents per 4×6 photo print.
 While this may sound like a lot compared to other printers, like the Epson Expression Photo HD XP-15000, bear in mind that the printer is meant specifically for photos, and those are always much more costly to print.
 In fact, compared to other photo-only printers, this one runs almost four cents less per print.
 You can even stock up on ink by buying Canon KP-108, a compatible Selphy printer ink, bundled with the CP1300.
+Moreover, understand how you save money with toner vs ink cartridge prices.
+Check out the Canon PIXMA TR8520 for another efficient printer.

 The CP1300 has a USB flash drive and SD Card slot for direct printing from memory devices.
-However, it does not include a mini USB Type B cable even though it does include the port.
+However, it does not include a mini USB Type B cable, even though it does include the port.
 Good luck trying to find a decade-old USB cable in your house.
-But you can also connect the printer via wi fi and wi-fi direct.
+But you can also connect the printer via Wi-Fi and Wi-Fi direct.
 Wireless printing requires the Canon Print App, which it comes with, and mobile device printing is an option as long as the device is PictBridge compatible.

-In a first we’ve seen for printers, Canon sells an optional battery pack which it says is good for 54 prints per charge.
-This is a good safety feature to lean on in case something goes wrong and you still need to print.
+In a first we’ve seen for printers, Canon sells an optional battery pack that it says is good for 54 prints per charge.
+This is a good safety feature to lean on in case something goes wrong, and you still need to print.
 It’s a shame the battery is sold separately and costs $90.00.
 Another cool feature is party shuffle, which enables you to print collages with friends from multiple devices!